 Since the new CEER rating includes standby and off power consumption, for peak calculations it is more appropriate to apply the EER rating, but it appears as though new units will only be rated with a CEER rating.
 Version 3.0 of the ENERGY STAR specification provided equivalent EER and CEER ratings and for the most popular size band the EER rating is approximately 1% higher than the CEER.
 See ‘ENERGY STAR Version 3.0 Room Air Conditioners Program Requirements’.

-KEMA “Residential refrigerator recycling ninth year retention study”, 2004
+DOE refrigerator and freezer survival curves are used to calculate RUL for each equipment age and develop a RUL schedule.
+The RUL of each unit in the ARCA database is calculated and the average RUL of the dataset serves as the final measure RUL.
+Refrigerator recycling data from ComEd (PY7-PY9) and Ameren (PY6-PY8) were used to determined EUL with the DOE survival curves from the 2009 TSD.
+A weighted average of the retailer ComEd data and the Ameren data results in an average of 6.5 years.
+See Navigant ‘ComEd Effective Useful Life Research Report’, May 2018.

 The $170 default assumption is based on $120 cost of pickup and recycling per unit and $50 proxy for customer transaction costs and value customer places on their lost amenity. $120 is cost of pickup and recycling based on similar Efficiency Vermont program. $50 is bounty, based on Ameren and ComEd program offerings as of 7/27/15.